swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 ### SwiftPM Plugins for Remote Running, Testing, Deployment, and Debugging

-After an application is built with a CC destination, there are other development workflow steps to be improved.
+After an application is built with a Swift SDK, there are other development workflow steps to be improved.
 We could introduce new types of plugins invoked by `swift run` and `swift test` for purposes of remote running, debugging, and testing.
 For Linux run-time triples, these plugins could delegate to Docker for running produced executables.

-### `swift destination select` Subcommand
+### `swift sdk select` Subcommand

-While `swift destination select` subcommand or a similar one make sense for selecting a CC destination instead of passing `--destination` to `swift build` every time, users will expect `swift run` and `swift test` to also work for any destination previously passed to `swift destination select`.
+While `swift sdk select` subcommand or a similar one make sense for selecting a Swift SDK instead of passing `--swift-sdk` to `swift build` every time, users will expect `swift run` and `swift test` to also work for any Swift SDK previously passed to `swift sdk select`.
 That’s out of scope for this proposal on its own and depends on making plugins (from the previous subsection) or some other remote running and testing implementation to fully work.